huggingface/hub-docs/docs/hub/security-pickle.md

 Note that this is what allows to know if, when unpickling a file, it will `REDUCE` on a potentially dangerous function that was imported by `*GLOBAL`.

+***Disclaimer***: this is not 100% foolproof.
+It is your responsibility as a user to check if something is safe or not.
+We are not actively auditing python packages for safety, the safe/unsafe imports list we have are maintained in a best-effort manner.
+Please contact us if you think something is not safe and we flag it as such.

 #### Potential solutions